Shehliza-Siddiqui/Portfolio/README.md

 ### 1. Logo Maker Website

 ## Overview
-The Logo Management System is a robust platform designed to facilitate the creation, management, and procurement of logos, catering to both end-users and administrators.
+The Logo Maker Website is a robust platform designed to facilitate the creation, management, and procurement of logos, catering to both end-users and administrators.
 This system leverages modern web technologies to provide a seamless user experience, integrating e-commerce capabilities, advanced search functionalities, and comprehensive admin controls.

 ## Key Features